TimonPost/dot-quic/README.md

 ## Features

 - `QuicListener` that can accept incomming `QuicConnections`

-- Listening with server for incoming connections.
+- A `QuicClient` that can connect to quic endpoints.
 - Receiving data from clients
 - Sending data to clients.
-- Opening UNI/BIdirectional streams
+- Opening UNI/BIdirectional streams on both clients and server.

 ## Todo:
-- Async API's
-- Client logic
 - Configuration of both server and clients.

-Notes

 - Implement stram finialisation
 - Implement connection termination